-- In addition, a vendor may build a capability that a client (e.g., provider or HIE/HIN) chooses to not acquire or implement (e.g., data segmentation) - Is provider decision not to acquire or use a capability information blocking, especially when there are cost and ROI considerations for deploying specific capabilities (e.g., the cost to a provider to implement data tagging and segmentation)? - What is a vendor's obligation to develop and offer capabilities that could enhance interoperability, especially with respect to supporting certain regulatory requirements? - Important to recognize a provider's conservative approach to HIPAA compliance may be well within accepted legal and compliance approaches, especially given concerns with OCR enforcement of HIPAA requirements - How will OCR compliance concerns be balanced with OIG/ONC compliance concerns? - Was a sense (and a concern by some) that Cures and information blocking regulations will eliminate any "wiggle room" in implementation of HIPAA and 42 CFR Part 2 and other privacy and security regulations, some of which have conflicting imperatives (e.g., protect information vs. release information)
+- In addition, a vendor may build a capability that a client (e.g., provider or HIE/HIN) chooses to not acquire or implement (e.g., data segmentation) - Is provider decision not to acquire or use a capability information blocking, especially when there are cost and ROI considerations for deploying specific capabilities (e.g., the cost to a provider to implement data tagging and segmentation)? - What is a vendor's obligation to develop and offer capabilities that could enhance interoperability, especially support for certain regulatory requirements? - Important to recognize that a provider's conservative approach to HIPAA compliance may be well within accepted legal and compliance approaches, especially given concerns with OCR enforcement of HIPAA requirements - How will OCR compliance concerns be balanced with OIG/ONC compliance concerns? - Cures and information blocking regulations may eliminate flexibility in implementation of HIPAA and 42 CFR Part 2 and other privacy and security regulations, some of which have conflicting imperatives (e.g., protect information vs. release information)